 8-1.
-Investigation of Accused Violations - All accused violations must come through the office of the Executive Director of Operational Support Services.
+Investigation of Accused Violations - All accused violations must come through the office of the Director of Athletics and Extracurricular Activities.
 This can only be processed from the Principal, the Athletic Director, or county level personnel.
 Any other persons "calling or writing" on accused violations will be directed back through the Principal or Athletic Director.

-The Executive Director of Operational Support Services will investigate all official written requests from the Principal or Athletic Director.
+The Director of Athletics and Extracurricular Activities will investigate all official written requests from the Principal or Athletic Director.

 - 8-2.
-Governing Body Correspondence All correspondence between a school and its appropriate governing body must be copied to the District Athletic Director. - 8-3.1 FHSAA Student Eligibility - A. Students affected by cumulative 2.0 Grade Point Average: Any student participating in interscholastic competition.
+Governing Body Correspondence All correspondence between a school and its appropriate governing body must be copied to the District Athletic Director. - 8-3 FHSAA Student Eligibility - A. Students affected by cumulative 2.0 Grade Point Average: Any student participating in interscholastic competition.
 Includes athletics, band (FBA festivals only, not shows), chorus (FVA festivals only, not shows), and academic completion (brain bowl, honor society competition, language clubs, etc.). - B. Students participating in athletic activities will be governed by all FHSAA eligibility requirements.
-The FHSAA Handbook can be viewed at FHSAA.ORG. - C. Age: Students must not turn 19 before September 1st to participate at the high school level.
-A student who reaches the age of 19 on or after September 1st may participate during that school year.
-Students have a maximum of 8 consecutive semesters of eligibility from the semester the student enters the 9th grade. - D. Penalty for Playing Ineligible Athletes Forfeiture of all events in which the individual participated. - E. If a parent wishes to appeal a student eligibility ruling of the FHSAA a request must be made to the school's athletic director.
+The FHSAA Handbook can be viewed at FHSAA.COM.

+- C. Age: Students must not turn 19 before July 1st to participate at the high school level.
+A student who reaches the age of 19 on or after July 1st may participate during that school year.
+Students have a maximum of 8 consecutive semesters of eligibility from the semester the student enters the 9th grade. - D. Penalty for Playing Ineligible Athletes Forfeiture of all events in which the individual participated.

+- E. If a parent wishes to appeal a student eligibility ruling of the FHSAA a request must be made to the school's athletic director.
 It is the parent's responsibility to pay all fees and expenses the school incurs in relation to the appeal. - 8-4 Home Education Student Guidelines for Participation in Athletics/Activities - A. ENROLLMENT PROCESS FOR PARTICIPATION IN ATHLETICS/ ACTIVITIES - 1.
-The home education parent/guardian should call or visit the District Staff Office, located at 1515 June Ave, Panama City, Florida 32401, phone number 767-4122.
-FHSAA form EL14 must be completed and taken to school of choice to register for athletic participation.
+The home education parent/guardian should call or visit the District Staff Office, located at 1311 Balboa Ave, Panama City, Florida 32401, phone number 767-4122.
+Home schooled students may participate in sports at the District public school for which they are zoned or at the non-capped District public school to which they could attend under controlled open enrollment provisions.
+To participate with a non-zoned public school, FHSAA form EL14 must be completed by the BDS Home School Office and taken to the school of choice to register for athletic participation.

 NOTE: IN ORDER TO QUALIFY FOR A HOME EDUCATION CENTER, STATE LAW REQUIRES YOU TO REGISTER WITH THE DISTRICT SCHOOL BOARD.
-YOU MAY CONTACT (PHONE #767-4122) IN THE BAY DISTRICT SCHOOLS STAFF OFFICE, LOCATED AT 1515 June Ave., PANAMA CITY, FLORIDA, 32401.
+YOU MAY CONTACT (PHONE #767-4122) IN THE BAY DISTRICT SCHOOLS STAFF OFFICE, LOCATED AT 1311 Balboa Ave., PANAMA CITY, FLORIDA, 32401.

-Once assignment to a school is given by District Office the home education student must complete the Florida High School Athletic Association (FHSAA) Registration Form (EL7) For Home Education Student to Participate in Athletic/Activity Program at an FHSAA Member School.
-These forms are available at the public high schools or on the FHSAA website at FHSAA.org.
+2. Once assignment to a school is given by District Office the home education student must complete the Florida High School Athletic Association (FHSAA) Registration Form (EL7) For Home Education Student to Participate in Athletic/Activity Program at an FHSAA Member School.
+These forms are available at the public high schools or on the FHSAA website at FHSAA.COM.
 This form requires a list of all course work with grades earned from the previous school year.
 IN ORDER TO ESTABLISH ACADEMIC ELIGIBILITY FOR THE FIRST GRADING PERIOD, A STUDENT MUST HAVE A 2.0 YEARLY CUMULATIVE AVERAGE BASED ON A 4.0 UNWEIGHTED ACADEMIC SCALE.
-The FHSAA EL7 form must be completed and filed with the principal of the public school before the student can be permitted to participate in practice sessions.
+The FHSAA EL7 form must be completed and filed with the principal of the school his or her intent to participate in interscholastic extracurricular activities as a representative of the school prior to any participation.